Saba banana: Description

 Saba bananas have very large, robust pseudostems that can reach heights of 20 to 30 ft.
 The trunk can reach diameters of 3 ft.
 The trunk and leaves are dark blue-green in color.
 Like all bananas, each pseudostem flowers and bears fruits only once before dying.
 Each mat bears about eight suckers.

 The fruits become ready for harvesting 150 to 180 days after flowering, longer than other banana varieties.
 Each plant has a potential yield of 26 to 38 kg per bunch.
 Typically, a bunch has 16 hands, with each hand having 12 to 20 fingers.

 Saba bananas grow best in well-drained, fertile soils with full sun exposure.
 They inherit most of the characteristics of Musa balbisiana, making them tolerant of dry soil and colder conditions of temperate climates.
 They require minimum rainfall and can survive long dry seasons as long as adequate irrigation is provided.
 However, their fruits may not ripen under such conditions.
 They also have good resistance against Sigatoka leaf spot diseases.

 The fruits are 8 to 13 cm long and 2.5 to 5.5 cm in diameter.
 Depending on the ripeness, the fruits are distinctively squarish and angular.
-The flesh is white and starchy; the starchiness makes this variety particularly suited for cooking.
+The flesh is white and starchy; the starchiness makes this variety particularly suitable for cooking.
 They are usually harvested while still green 150 to 180 days after blooming, especially if they are to be transported over long distances.